akirak/prism-emacs-lisp/README.md

 # Emacs Lisp Support for Prism.js

-**Deprecation notice**: This implementation is poor, and a better work is being done at the repository of Prism.js.
-Please refer to [this thread](https://github.com/PrismJS/prism/pull/1297).
+**Deprecation notice**: The Emacs Lisp plugin in this repository has been hugely rewritten and merged into the code base of [Prism.js](https://github.com/PrismJS/prism).
+I suggest you use `lisp` plugin shipped with Prism.js rather than this version.

 This repository contains the following things: